mumbert/automatic-audio-captioning/README.md

 # Objectives

 ## Understand state-of-the-art AAC systems

+### Introduction
+Recent advances in AAC have progressively enhanced the ability to generate natural language descriptions for audio content.
+Early work in the field established the feasibility of the task by employing encoder–decoder frameworks based on RNNs with attention mechanisms.
+For example, [Drossos et al. (2017)](#drossos2017) introduced one of the first AAC systems using bi-directional gated recurrent units (GRUs) to capture temporal dynamics and an alignment model to focus the decoder on relevant audio features.
+While this approach demonstrated promising results, it also highlighted challenges in modeling long-range dependencies and the fine-grained acoustic details required for accurate captioning.

+Subsequent research shifted towards leveraging CNNs and their hybrid forms (e.g., CRNNs) to improve feature extraction.
+CNN-based encoders proved effective at capturing local patterns and robust audio representations from spectrogram inputs.
+However, due to the inherent limitations of fixed receptive fields in CNNs, these methods often struggled to capture global contextual information across longer audio sequences.

+A major turning point in AAC research has been the introduction of Transformer architectures.
+Transformer-based models, such as the Audio Captioning Transformer (ACT) presented in the 2021 DCASE work [(Mei et al., 2021)](#Mei2021), employ self-attention mechanisms that allow the model to directly model long-range dependencies.
+This approach enables a more holistic understanding of the audio input, resulting in improved coherence and contextual accuracy in the generated captions.

+The most recent advances have integrated ideas from the computer vision domain to further enhance audio encoding efficiency.
+The CoNeTTE system [(Labbé et al., 2023)](#Labbe2023)  exemplifies this trend by adapting a ConvNeXt architecture—originally designed for image classification—for audio feature extraction.
+The incorporation of dataset-specific task embeddings to address biases arising from pre-training on large-scale audio tagging datasets makes CoNeTTE achieve competitive performance while significantly reducing the number of parameters compared to previous models.

+Despite these advances, several challenges persist.
+Current systems still face limitations due to the scarcity of high-quality annotated datasets, potential biases inherited from pre-trained models, and difficulties in capturing the complex temporal and contextual relationships present in natural audio signals.
+Future research is likely to focus on developing more robust, data-efficient models and on further refining multi-modal approaches to close the gap between machine-generated and human-level descriptions.

+For more information on the topic, please check the [topic description README](doc/README_topic_description.md).

 Automated Audio Captioning (AAC) has emerged as a prominent cross-modal translation task, aiming to generate natural language descriptions for audio clips.
 This task bridges the gap between audio signal processing and natural language processing (NLP).
 Recent progress has been significantly driven by deep learning techniques and the availability of datasets like Clotho.
 This review focuses on key developments in model architectures, training strategies, and evaluation metrics within the AAC field.